swiftlang/swift-org-website/contributing/_contributing-code.md

 ### Getting Started

 It is highly recommended that you become familiar with using Swift in your own projects before contributing directly to the language itself.
 We put together handy [Getting Started][get_started] guides with step-by-step instructions to get you up and running.
-You should also know how to build Swift [from source](https://www.swift.org/documentation/source-code)

 ### Process